 Our history is in English, our jokes are in English (or Franglish) and we got married in English.
 Because I spoke zero French when we met and we spent the first five years of our relationship living in the United States, by default English became our lingua franca.

 While I have loved discovering who my husband is in French, and feel like I understand him more by living in his country, it still feels strange to speak anything but English when we are alone.

 After a day of utilizing French to run errands, feed myself and get my job done, I simply don’t want to work to speak to my husband.
 I just want to enjoy our time together.
 I make the effort everywhere else, so for now I’m giving myself a pass inside the walls of my home.

 I don’t feel like myself in French

 At this point in my learning process, the French language is utilitarian for me.
 I can go get a flu shot in French, but I still can’t manage to translate my personality much.
 Pretty hard to connect when you feel only a couple steps above a robot in the charisma department.

 I hate making mistakes in front of him

 He’s not my live-in French tutor, he’s my husband.
 I don’t like using the wrong verb forms in front of him or having him correct my pronunciation.
 Of course I ask when there is a word I don’t understand on TV, but I don’t want to be his student.

-There is nothing romantique about my baby-French.
-Admittedly, self-consciousness is definitely the biggest thing holding me back, but the embarrassment factor is not something I’ve been able to overcome at home.
+It’s hard for me to see anything romantique about my B-level French, and I admit self-consciousness is the biggest thing holding me back.
+But the embarrassment factor is not something I’ve been able to overcome at home.